 What Is Ricky Schroder's Net Worth and Salary?

 Ricky Schroder, who today prefers to go by the more mature-sounding "Rick Schroder," is an American actor and film director who has a net worth of $25 million.
 As a child actor, Rick Schroder starred in the sitcom "Silver Spoons."
 Later, he had memorable roles such as Newt on "Lonesome Dove" and in the crime-drama series "NYPD Blue."
 He has arguably earned more money off real estate deals during his career.
 During their 25+ year marriage, he and his former wife, Andrea, flipped at least a dozen of extremely impressive estates.
-More details on these transactions later in this article.
+More details on these transactions in the next section.

 Early Life and Career